Updated: May 6, 2025

 Lisbon is a top choice for digital nomads, expats, and retirees looking to set up a new life.
-The warm weather, high quality of life, and old beauty of the city have attracted many foreigners from different walks of life to up sticks and move to Lisbon in the past years.
-So, if you are considering moving to Lisbon, then here’s what you should know!
+The warm weather, high quality of life, and old beauty of the city have attracted many foreigners from different walks of life to move to Lisbon in the past years.
+So, if you are considering moving to Lisbon, Portugal, yourself, then we’ve got you covered.

-As with any big decision like relocation, information is power, and we would always advise enlisting the help of trusted professionals to help you with moving to Lisbon.
-There are a few key things you should know before embarking on your journey of moving to Lisbon in 2024.
+As with any big decision like relocation, information is power, and there are a few key things you should know before embarking on your journey of moving to Lisbon in 2025.

 Why move to Lisbon?